dhrice/morningmethods/README.md

-# Thursday Morning Methods Workshop
+# Thursday Morning Methods

-The Thursday Morning Methods Workshop is a weekly gathering focused on practical methods training for graduate students and faculty.
+The Thursday Morning Methods workshop is an open meeting focused on practical methods exposure for graduate students and faculty within Communication Arts and Sciences.

 **When:** Thursdays, 9:30 – 11:00 AM
 **Where:** [Insert room / Zoom link]